fadasr/fadasr.github.io/_posts/2018-12-13-elliptic-curve-cryptography.md

 - order of the curve `n`: defines the order of `G`
 - cofactor `h = #E(Fp) / n`

 elliptic curve parameters over `Fp` precisely specify an elliptic curve and base point.
 This is necessary to precisely define public-key cryptographic schemes based on ECC.
 The base/generator point `G` can generate any other point in its group by multiplying `G` by some integer in the range `[0…n]`.
+The base point has order `n`, .
 To foster interoperability it is strongly recommended that we use one of the parameters specified in the standard (e.g .
 SEC 2).

 ## elliptic curve key pairs